Krylon Clear Choice Art Scholarship - Outside Scholarship

 - Are you a Michigan resident?

 If you answered “yes” to these questions, you may be eligible for funding to help with your educational expenses!
-The Education and Training Voucher (ETV) can pay for tuition, loans, rent, school supplies, computers, health care, and much more!
+The Education and Training Voucher (ETV) can pay for tuition and fees, room and board, books, supplies, transportation, and miscellaneous personal expenses, including purchase of a personal computer, student loans, and dependent care expenses

-Eligible Amounts: Full Time students will be eligible for up to $2,000 per term and Part Time students will be eligible for up to $1,000 a term (while funding is available).
+Eligible Amounts: Full Time students will be eligible for up to $5,000 per fiscal year (part time students may qualify at a pro-rated amount).

-For more information, please visit the Lutheran Social Services of Michigan website or call the ETV office toll free at 1-877-660-METV (6388).
+For more information, please visit the Lutheran Social Services of Michigan website.

 DoSomething.org - Outside Scholarships

 We love teens.
 They are creative, active, wired…and frustrated that our world is so messed up.
 DoSomething.org harnesses that awesome energy and unleashes it on causes teens care about.
 Almost every week, we launch a new national campaign.
 The call to action is always something that has a real impact and doesn’t require money, an adult, or a car.
-With a goal of 5 million active members by 2015, DoSomething.org is one of the largest organizations in the US for teens and social change.
+DoSomething.org is one of the largest organizations for young people and social change in the world.

-Many different scholarships are offered to students 25 years old and under with different deadline dates.
+Many different scholarships are offered to students 25 years old or younger and live in the US or Canada.

 For more information, please visit the DoSomething.org website.